-It’s been less than a year since Dr. Rob Piñón and Dr. Owen Packard opened Lakeside Dental at 1612 N. Barker Road.
-Measured by the number of patient stories and great memories, it seems even longer.
+Dr. Rob Piñón and Dr. Owen Packard opened Lakeside Dental at 1612 N. Barker Road in 2019.
+Measured by the number of patient stories and great memories, it seems even longer than that.
 Here are two favorites.

 A 39-year-old from Newman Lake, “Mr. Johnson,” came into our office in early October with severe generalized decay on almost every remaining tooth in his mouth.
 He suffered extreme GI disorders which contributed to acid erosion of almost all his remaining teeth.
 He was in pain constantly and embarrassed to even open his mouth, let alone smile.